dotnet/docs/docs/framework/migration-guide/how-to-determine-which-versions-are-installed.md

 - It checks in order from most recent version to earliest version.

 <a name="ps_a"></a>
-## Check for a minimum required .NET Framework version (4.5 and later) with PowerShell
+### Check for a minimum-required .NET Framework version (4.5 and later) with PowerShell

 The following example checks the value of the **Release** entry to determine whether .NET Framework 4.6.2 or later is installed.
 This code returns `True` if it's installed and `False` otherwise.